garylirocks/quickrefs/docker.markdown

 #### ingress

   - **A Special overlay network that load balances network traffic amongst swarm working nodes**;
+  - Every working node gets a `ingress-endpoint` container;
+  - If a service exposes any ports, then its containers are in this network;
   - Maintains a list of all IP addresses from nodes of a service, when a request comes in, routes to one of them;
   - Provides '**routing mesh**', allows services to be exposed to the external network without having a replica running on every node in the Swarm;
   - When you start a Swarm service and do not connect it do a user-defined overlay network, it connects to `ingress` by default;